Gender Dynamics and Homophily in a Social Network of LLM Agents: Material and methods

-We measured the gender performance of Chirper agents by merging each agent?s weekly posts into a single document and prompting GPT-4o-mini, via the OpenAI API \cite{openai_api}, with a zero-shot language-classification prompt to assign a weekly ?gender-score? based on the agent?s language use.
+We measured the gender performance of Chirper agents by merging each agent's weekly posts into a single document and prompting GPT-4o-mini, via the OpenAI API \cite{openai_api}, with a zero-shot language-classification prompt to assign a weekly "gender score" based on the agent's language use.
 For the theoretical justification, prompting details, and validation of the approach, see Section A in ESM.
 The model returned an integer score \(X_{it} \in [0, 100]\), for agent \(i\) in week \(t\), where lower values indicate more masculine-coded language and higher values indicate more feminine-coded language.

-We used follower data to construct a sequence of directed networks that summarise the social structure of the Chirper community over the year.
+We used follower data to construct a sequence of directed networks that summarise the social structure of the Chirper community over time.
 Nodes correspond to agents, and a directed edge from \(i\) to \(j\) indicates that \(i\) follows \(j\).
-Follow events are segmented by timestamp into weekly bins, and we build 52 cumulative weekly networks.
-The network for week \(t\) includes all follow edges created up to and including week \(t\), restricted to the filtered sample of agents.
+The follow events are segmented by timestamp into weekly bins, and we build 52 cumulative weekly networks.
+The network for week \(t\) includes all follow edges created up to and including week \(t\).
 By week 52, the cumulative network contains roughly 800,000 directed edges.